Our Research

 Utilizing molecular design, organic synthesis and computational modeling approaches, we design, synthesize and characterize a family of small molecules with multiple hydrogen donor-acceptor pairs, named “Janus bases”.
 Mimicking DNA base pairs, these Janus bases can self-assemble into various 2D nanorosettes and 3D nanotubes (as shown below).

-2) Janus base nano-coating (JBNc): electrically conductive and pizeoelectric coating for improved electrode surface and neurological applications.
+2) Janus Base Nano-coating (JBNc): electrically conductive and pizeoelectric coating for improved electrode surface and neurological applications.

 For the first time, we developed an electrical conductive coating based on biomolecules—JBNc.
 The electrochemical properties of JBNc met or exceeded the standards of conventional gold and iridium oxide electrode surface.
 Moreover, JBNc can dramatically reduce the stiffness of the electrode surface to an extend close to the natural brain tissue.
 Especially, JBNc is a bioactive coating that can bioactivity promote neuron adhesion, neurogenesis, ion channel and anti-apoptosis.